Image Credit: Senator Ken Yager / Facebook & Antony-22 / CC

 Voted to Protect Businesses from Covid-19 Related Lawsuits That Followed Nonsensical “Health Guidance.”

-In 2020, Haile was one of 24 Senators to vote for tort reform that small business association NFIB supported.
+In 2020, Yager was one of 24 Senators to vote for tort reform that small business association NFIB supported.
 The Tennessee Recovery and Safe Harbor Act provided protection from pandemic-related lawsuits for businesses that “substantially complied with public health guidance.”
 The bill ultimately failed after a conference committee report failed to receive a constitutional majority in the House.

 Voting to Make Illegal Immigration Worse.